indyjo/bitwrk/README.md

 - A client (also called the "daemon"), written in Go, provides a browser-based user interface to everything related to BitWrk.
 The daemon enables control of ongoing trades, registered workers and automatic trading mandates.
 It also provides access to BitWrk's Bitcoin-based payment system.
-- The client acts as a proxy, taking tasks from local programs and dispatching them to the BitWrk service.
-For sellers, it provides the service to offer local worker programs to the BitWrk exchange and to keep them busy.
+- The client accepts tasks from BitWrk-enabled programs (such as Blender with the BitWrk add-on installed) and dispatches them to the BitWrk service, where they are processed by other participants.
+It also manages local worker programs (such as blender_slave.py) and offers their services to the BitWrk exchange for money.

 ### Build status
 master: [![Build Status](https://travis-ci.org/indyjo/bitwrk.svg?branch=master)](https://travis-ci.org/indyjo/bitwrk)